-Creameries

-Factories

-Laboratories

-Light-aircraft hangars (storage only)

-Power plants

-Salesrooms

-Sample display rooms

-Storage garages, including open air parking garages
+Creameries Factories Laboratories Light-aircraft hangars (storage only) Power plants Salesrooms Sample display rooms Storage garages, including open air parking garages Storage rooms Warehouses Workshops

-Storage rooms

-Warehouses

-Workshops

 A-3.1.2.3.(1) Arena Regulation.
-The use of an arena is regulated in the British Columbia Fire Code.
+The use of an arena is regulated in the Fire By-law.

 A-3.1.2.6.
 Group A, Division 2, Low Occupant Load.
 A suite of Group A, Division 2 assembly is permitted to be classified as a Group D business and personal services occupancy provided the requirements of Article 3.1.2.6. are complied with.
-This re-classification permits the suite to be located in a building to which Part 9 of the Code is applicable.
+This re-classification permits the suite to be located in a building to which Part 9 of the By-law is applicable.

 A-3.1.2.8.
-Daycare Facilities for Children.
-A daycare facility for children is typically occupied for a period of less than 24 hours each day (i.e., is not a residential facility).
+Child Care Facilities.
+A child care facility is regulated under the provincial enactments, and includes facilities more simply identified as "daycare" facilities which are typically occupied for a period of less than 24 hours each day (i.e., is not a residential facility).
 The term "daycare" is not meant to exclude facilities that provide short term care during the night for a period of less than 24 hours each day.
-(See also A-3.3.2.17.)